awslabs/aws-fpga-app-notes/Using-PCIe-Peer2Peer/README.md

  ## Table of Contents
 <a name="introduction"></a>
  ## Introduction
- The purpose of this application note is to provide an F1 developer with information regarding PCIe Peer-2-Peer connectivity on F1.16xl instances.
+ The purpose of this application note is to provide an F1 developer with information regarding PCIe Peer-2-Peer connectivity on f1.16xlarge instances.
 This app note utilizes the PCIM interface for PCIe Peer-2-Peer transfers.
-See the Using-PCIM-Port Application note (https://github.com/awslabs/aws-fpga-app-notes/tree/master/Using-PCIM-Port) for more information on the PCIM AXI Interface.
+See the [Using-PCIM-Port Application note](https://github.com/awslabs/aws-fpga-app-notes/tree/master/Using-PCIM-Port) for more information on the PCIM AXI Interface.

 <a name="concepts"></a>
  ## Concepts
- The PCIe Peer-2-Peer feature enables a developer to direclty communicate between FPGAs in a F1.16xl instance.
+ The PCIe Peer-2-Peer feature enables a developer to direclty communicate between FPGAs on a f1.16xlarge instance.
 This enhances solutions such as creating an accelerator that is composed of multiple FPGAs.
-Any FPGA on a F1.16xl instance can directly access data located on another FPGA (peer-to-peer) on the instance.
+Any FPGA on a f1.16xlarge instance can directly access data located on another FPGA (peer-to-peer) on the instance.
 Data transfers between the F1 FPGAs must target the ApplicationDevice/Bar4 (128G BAR).
-On F1.16xl instances, an FPGA  can directly transfer data to another FPGA.
+On f1.16xlarge instances, an FPGA  can directly transfer data to another FPGA.

- The F1.16xl instance has 8 FPGAs, and these FPGAs are classified into two groups, each group consists of 4 FPGAs.
+ The f1.16xlarge instance has 8 FPGAs, and these FPGAs are classified into two groups, each group consisting of 4 FPGAs.
  1. Group1:
       1. Slot0 (0000:00:0f.0)
-      2. Slot0 (0000:00:11.0)
+      2. Slot1 (0000:00:11.0)
       3. Slot2 (0000:00:13.0)
       4. Slot3 (0000:00:15.0)